David Taylor (wrestler, born 1990)

-David Morris Taylor III (born December 5, 1990) is an American former freestyle and folkstyle wrestler who competed in the 74, 86 and 92-kilogram categories.
+David Morris Taylor III (born December 5, 1990) is an American former freestyle and folkstyle wrestler who competed in the 74, 86, and 92-kilogram categories.
 He is the current head coach of the Oklahoma State Cowboys.

 With his most prestigious accolades coming at 86 kilograms, Taylor was most notably the 2020 Summer Olympic gold medalist, a World champion in 2018, 2022 and 2023, and held one of the biggest rivalries in the sport's history against Hassan Yazdani.

 One of the most accomplished Nittany Lions in the history of the Penn State program, Taylor was twice the NCAA Division I National champion at 165 pounds, and earned the Dan Hodge Trophy two times during his collegiate years.

 Early life and education

 Taylor was born in Reno, Nevada, on December 5, 1990.
 His family moved to Wyoming before he was five.
 His mother saw an ad in the newspaper for youth wrestling at Evanston High School in Evanston, Wyoming, where Taylor started wrestling.
-Although initially not having much success in the sport in his first year, Taylor developed a passion to keep improving and eventually started winning local and national tournaments as a youth wrestler.
-At the age of nine, he attended the Jeff Jordan State Champ Camp in Ohio, and keep coming back to attend the camp each fall.
+Although initially not having much success his first year, Taylor developed a passion to keep improving and eventually started winning local and national tournaments as a youth wrestler.

+At age nine, he attended the Jeff Jordan State Champ Camp in Ohio, and kept coming back to attend the camp each fall.
 By the time he was in sixth grade, his family moved to Ohio.
 Taylor attended Graham High School in St. Paris, Ohio, where he wrestled for coach Jeff Jordan.
 As a high schooler, Taylor became a four-time OHSAA state champion with an outstanding 180–2 record and graduated with a 4.0 GPA.
 He received the Dave Schultz High School Excellence Award in 2009 as the nation's top high school wrestler.

 During his time at Penn State from 2009 to 2014, Taylor was a two-time NCAA Division I national champion (four-time finalist), a four-time Big Ten Conference champion, and two-time Dan Hodge Trophy winner.
 After a perfect freshman year to that point, Taylor was pinned by Arizona State's Bubba Jenkins at the NCAA finals.
 As a sophomore, he moved up from 157 lb to 165 lb, winning the NCAA title and being named the best college wrestler in the US as the Dan Hodge Trophy winner with a 70–1 overall record.

 As a junior, he faced Kyle Dake from Cornell in the NCAA finals, who moved up to attempt to become the third four-time NCAA champion and the first to win titles at four different weight classes in the history of the NCAA.
 After a back-and-forth battle, Taylor was defeated 5–4.
 As a senior, he once again had an undefeated campaign, claimed his second NCAA title, helped clinch the team title for the Nittany Lions, and became the third multiple-time Dan Hodge Trophy winner in history.
 Taylor graduated with 134 wins and three losses, 50 pins, 42 technical falls, and 29 major decisions.